tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ~~~~
 {: #cid_hdr title="DTLS 1.3 CipherText Header"}

-Ep.
+C:
+: The C bit is set if the connection ID is present.

+L:
+: The L bit is set if the length is present.

+E:
 : The low order two bits of the epoch.

+S:
+: The size of the sequence number.
+0 means an 8-bit sequence number, 1 means
+16-bit.

 sequence number:
-: The low order 14 bits of the record sequence number.
+: The low order 8 or 16 bits of the record sequence number.
+This value is 16

-length:
-: Identical to the length field in a TLS 1.3 record.
+bits if the S bit is set to 1, and 8 bits if the S bit is 0.

 connection ID:
 : Variable length connection ID.
 The connection ID concept
 is described in {{I-D.ietf-tls-dtls-connection-id}}.
 An example
 can be found in {{connection-id-example}}.

+length:
+: Identical to the length field in a TLS 1.3 record.

 As with previous versions of DTLS, multiple DTLSPlaintext
 and DTLSCiphertext records can be included in the same